lynnfaraday/aresmush.com/_root/tutorials/manage/backups.md

 - backup
 ---

-It's important to make backups of your game database and code.
+It's important to make backups of your game database and files.
 There are many ways to do this, a few of which are discussed here.

-## Performing Manual Backups

-The Redis database already periodically dumps your database to a file on the server.
-You can manually FTP that file, along with everything in your aresmush code directory, for a simple backup.
+## What Do I Need to Back Up?

+Here are the things that you need to back up in order to protect your game from disaster:

-### Where's My Database File?
+### The Database

-If you're using Digital Ocean, it will prompt you with the location of your dump file when you log into the [Server Shell](/tutorials/install/server-shell).

-For example, it will tell you:  `Data dir: /var/lib/redis/1234`

-If you're not using Digital Ocean, you probably installed redis yourself so hopefully you know where you installed it!
+The Redis database periodically dumps your database to a file on the server.
+If you used the standard install scripts on Digital Ocean, your database file should be located in `/var/lib/redis/dump.rdb`.
+Otherwise, you probably installed redis yourself so hopefully you know where you installed it!

-### Where's My Code?

-If you followed the standard setup, it should be in `/home/ares/aresmush`.
+### Game Files

+Everything in your `aresmush/game` directory is custom for your game.
+This includes your connect screen, configuration files, and web portal file uploads.

+> **Important:** Ares' automated backup tools do not include source code.
+It's assumed that you're either using [GitHub](/tutorials/code/git) (which is an awesome way to protect your code that provides other benefits too) or that you're making changes on your local computer and uploading them through FTP.
+Making code changes directly through the server shell without version control is not advisable.
+If you choose to do so, you'll need to decide on your own backup strategy.

+## Backup Options

+The next few sections will give you different options for backing up your game, listed in order from **most reliable** to least reliable.

-## Digital Ocean Automatic Backups
+### Option 1: Digital Ocean Automatic Backups

-If you are using a Digital Ocean droplet, you can use their [Automatic Backup](https://www.digitalocean.com/community/tutorials/digitalocean-backups-and-snapshots-explained) feature to create a weekly backup of your entire server.
-This includes the database, the code - everything.
-There is a modest fee for this service.
+If you are using a Digital Ocean droplet, you can use their [Automatic Backup](https://www.digitalocean.com/community/tutorials/an-introduction-to-digitalocean-backups) feature to create a weekly backup of your entire server.
+This includes the database, the code, the server config - everything.

+This is the most robust form of backup strategy, but it costs a little extra.
+As of 2/18, automated weekly backups of the standard Ares droplet size cost $1/month.

-## Configuring Automatic Backups with S3
+### Option 2: Configuring Automatic Backups with S3

-AresMUSH can automatically perform daily backups to Amazon's S3 storage service.
+AresMUSH can automatically perform daily backups to Amazon's S3 storage service for a safe, off-site storage solution.

-> **Important:** Setting up anything with AWS can be tricky.  **AWS is not recommended for those without prior server admin experience.**  Make sure you're familiar with their cost tiers.
-Most games will fit comfortably into their 'free tier', but you'll want to make sure you know what you're getting into.
+> **Important:** AWS is a great backup option, but AWS' menu options can be overwhelming for novice server admins.
+Make sure you're familiar with their cost tiers.
+Most games **should** fit comfortably into their 'free tier' and cost you nothing; however, it's your responsibility to understand their pricing tiers and know what you're signing up for.

-### Setting up S3
+#### Setting up S3

 To set up automatic backups, you'll need: